TUDelft-CITG/MUDE/book/intro.md

 ### How the book is made

-This document is a Jupyter Book that is written using Markdown, Jupyter notebooks and Python files to generate some figures.
+This book is a Jupyter Book that is written using Markdown, Jupyter notebooks and Python files to generate some figures.
 The files are stored and compiled from a repository on GitHub within the organization [TUDelft-CITG](https://github.com/TUDelft-CITG/).
 At the moment the repository is private because we have not decided if and how we should share the source code and solutions to various exercises, quizzes and sample exam questions.
 We expect to work this out by the beginning of the 2023-24 academic year.
 If you would like access in the meantime, contact [Robert Lanzafame](https://www.tudelft.nl/staff/r.c.lanzafame/?cHash=e5e7c74400d3d0181a6e635077a912d4).

 ### Acknowledgements

-This document is created by Robert Lanzafame, but uses adapted excerpts from the lecture notes of a previous course, CIE4130 Probabilistic Design, which was last taught at Delft University of Technology in 2022.
+This book is created by Robert Lanzafame, but uses adapted excerpts from the lecture notes of a previous course, CIE4130 Probabilistic Design, which was last taught at Delft University of Technology in 2022.
 In particular, the introduction, risk analysis and risk assessment chapters reuse modified material from Professor Bas Jonkman.
-This document, and the included exercises, would not be possible without the efforts of CIE4130 teachers over the last decades (in alphabetical order): Bas Jonkman, Han Vrijling, Oswaldo Morales Napoles, Pieter van Gelder, Raphaël Steenbergen, Robert Lanzafame, Ton Vrouwenvelder.
+This book, and the included exercises, would not be possible without the efforts of CIE4130 teachers over the last decades (in alphabetical order): Bas Jonkman, Han Vrijling, Oswaldo Morales Napoles, Pieter van Gelder, Raphaël Steenbergen, Robert Lanzafame, Ton Vrouwenvelder.

-Special thanks goes to Caspar Jungbacker, who set up the JupyterBook and GitHub repository to make this document and website possible, and Benjamin Ramousse, who brought the bivariate "patterns" to life with Python.
+Special thanks goes to Caspar Jungbacker, who set up the JupyterBook and GitHub repository to make this book and website possible, and Benjamin Ramousse, who brought the bivariate "patterns" to life with Python.

 [^levee]: A levee is a structure, typically made of soil, that protects a specific region from flooding by physically holding back water.
 Usually associated with rivers, such structures are also widely used on the coast, especially in low elevation areas such as the Netherlands.
 The Dutch word for levee is *dijk,* although we avoid use of the English word *dike* here.
 An alternative word is *embankment.*